squaremo/rabbit.js/README.md

 A way to maintain ordering for REP and WORKER sockets is shown in the ["ordering" example][ordering-example].

-#### Subscriptions
+#### Topics and topic patterns

 **PUB** and **SUB** sockets have an extra feature: the messages sent by a PUB socket are routed to SUB sockets according to a topic given by the PUB socket, and topic patterns given by the SUB socket.

 A PUB socket may set its `'topic'` using `#setsockopt('topic', string)`.
 All messages sent with `#write` will use that topic.
-Alternatively, you can use `#publish(topic, message, [encoding])` to given the topic per message.
+Alternatively, you can use `#publish(topic, message, [encoding])` to give the topic per message.

-A SUB socket must call `#subscribe(string)` **at least once** to receive messages.
-The argument is a pattern that is matched against message topics; how the matching is done depends on the `'routing'` option given to the sockets (they must agree on the value):
+A SUB socket may pass in an additional parameter, in the second position, to `#connect`.
+This extra argument is a pattern that is matched against message topics; how the matching is done depends on the `'routing'` option given to the sockets (they must agree on the value):

- - `'fanout'` is the default and means all messages go to all SUB sockets, regardless of the topic or subscription.
+ - `'fanout'` is the default and means all messages go to all SUB sockets, regardless of the topic or topic pattern.
- - `'direct'` means that message topics are matched with subscriptions using string equality.
+ - `'direct'` means that message topics are matched with patterns using string equality.
- - `'topic'` uses AMQP's wildcard matching; briefly, a topic consists of `'.'`-delimited words, and a pattern is the same but contain wilcards, `'*'` meaning "any single word" and `'#'` meaning "any sequence of words".
+ - `'topic'` uses AMQP's wildcard matching: briefly, a topic consists of `'.'`-delimited words, and a pattern is the same but may contain wildcards, `'*'` meaning "any single word" and `'#'` meaning "any sequence of words".
 So, the pattern `"*.bar.#"` will match the topic `foo.bar.baz.bam"`.
 There's a longer explanation in the RabbitMQ [tutorial on topic matching][rabbitmq-topic-tute].

-Leaving all the options alone, all SUB sockets connected to X will get all messages sent by PUB sockets connected to X, provided `#subscribe()` is called on each SUB socket.
+Leaving all the options alone, and using only the two-argument version of `#connect`, all SUB sockets connected to X will get all messages sent by PUB sockets connected to X.

 #### Socket options